mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 ### 🪄preset-safe

 This codemod contains most of the transformers that are useful for migration.
-(This codemod is not idempotent, it should be apply only once per folder)
+(This codemod is not idempotent, it should be applied only once per folder)

 ```sh
 npx @material-ui/codemod@next v5.0.0/preset-safe <folder>